 Fall 2018 Course Timeline

-Mandatory Orientation (Online) - Choose 1 date to attend.
+(Online) - Choose 1 date/time to attend.
+You will receive a registration link.

 The San Diego County Office of Education does not discriminate on the basis of harassment, intimidation, bullying, sex, gender, or sexual orientation in its education programs or activities.
 Title IX of the Education Amendments of 1972, and certain other federal and state laws, prohibit discrimination on the basis of sex, gender, or sexual orientation in employment, and protects all people regardless of their gender or gender identity from sex discrimination, which includes sexual harassment and sexual violence.